RTB House: Research and development

-In 2018, RTB House opened a research division AI Marketing Lab, for a yearly budget of $5 million, to research and develop mar-tech solutions for publishers and advertisers – an internal unit that will conduct research and development across a broad marketing area.
-Separate from the main R&D department, the new division focused on creating an environment for inventing and developing new martech solutions.
+In 2018, RTB House opened a research division AI Marketing Lab, for a yearly budget of $5 million, to research and develop AdTech services for publishers and advertisers – an internal unit that will conduct research and development across a broad marketing area.
+Separate from the main R&D department, the new division focused on creating an environment for inventing and developing new AdTech services.

-The Lab introduced Social Banners (improved recommendation mechanisms in personalized offers with gamification), Snippet Ads, with higher CTR of ads than static banners, and new product recommendations for individual shoppers based on their behaviors and preferences.

-In 2019, RTB House launched the Creatives Lab, a team focused on improving the effectiveness of graphic designs that includes human input into generated campaign visuals.
+In 2019, RTB House launched the Creatives Lab, a team focused on improving the effectiveness of graphic design by incorporating human input into generated campaign visuals.

-Since 2021, RTB House has collaborated with ad-measurement and marketing suite Oracle Moat Measurement to provide transparency and insights into campaign performance.
-Oracle Moat’s advertisement analysis tools integrated into RTB House's deep learning-based advertising platform, and opened the opportunity for more precise non-cookie metrics.
+Since 2021, RTB House has collaborated with the ad measurement and marketing suite Oracle Moat Measurement to provide insights into campaign performance.
+Oracle Moat’s advertisement analysis tools were integrated into RTB House's deep learning-based advertising platform, which opened the opportunity for more precise non-cookie metrics.

 Participation in the Privacy Sandbox

-Since January 2020, RTB House has worked on making its platform compatible with assumptions of the Privacy Sandbox initiative, led by Google, dedicated to establishing conditions of the online advertising market without the use of cookies.
-In early 2021, the company was the first demand-side platform to successfully test and use the simulation of the proposal codenamed FLEDGE (First Locally-Executed Decision over Groups Experiment), developed in place of third-party cookies.
-It was executed through on-device ad auctions in a tool that served remarketing ads to custom audiences without the need for cross-site tracking of individuals.
+Since January 2020, RTB House has worked to make its platform compatible with the assumptions of the Privacy Sandbox initiative, led by Google, which aimed to establish conditions for the online advertising market without the use of cookies.
+In early 2021, the company was the first demand-side platform to successfully test and use the simulation of the proposal codenamed FLEDGE (First Locally-Executed Decision over Groups Experiment), developed as an alternative to third-party cookies.
+It was executed via on-device ad auctions in a tool that served remarketing ads to custom audiences without requiring cross-site tracking of individuals.

-Since late 2022, RTB House has been experimenting with the anonymous targeting solution through the FLEDGE API.
-It enables on-device auctions by the browser, to choose relevant ads from websites the user has previously visited.
+Since late 2022, RTB House has been experimenting with anonymous targeting through the FLEDGE API.
+It enables on-device auctions by the browser to choose relevant ads from websites the user has previously visited.

 The company published a white paper detailing the results of its early experiments with FLEDGE.
 The publication highlighted that low industry participation remained a roadblock for the Privacy Sandbox and that certain technical steps would need to be taken before it could be adopted as an industry standard.
 In April 2023, Google renamed FLEDGE to Protected Audience API.
 In June 2023, RTB House launched the first advertising network that uses the Protected Audience API.